Supervisory Comitee:

 Deploy it were you want and simply run it with

-the java command, for example on a Unix system:
+example on a Unix system:

 [user@localhost home]$ java -jar JVCliffParser.jar